eatdust/fbfscan/README.md

 This should certainly be edited according to your driver and stepper motor.
 See [**wipistepper**](https://github.com/eatdust/wipistepper) for more details.
 Other default settings may be edited, the default *stepmode*, storage path for scans, flats and bias images.
-How many *hdrframe* you want to take and what exposure range (*exprange) they spawn (here 2 stops).
-These can also be edited interactively one **goscan** started.

 ```python
 #stepmode